Hezekiah: Chronological interpretation

 Understanding the biblically recorded sequence of events in Hezekiah's life as chronological or not is critical to the contextual interpretation of his reign.
 According to scholar Stephen L. Harris, chapter 20 of 2 Kings does not follow the events of chapters 18 and 19.
 Rather, the Babylonian envoys precede the Assyrian invasion and siege.
 Chapter 20 would have been added during the exile, and Harris says it "evidently took place before Sennacherib's invasion" when Hezekiah was "trying to recruit Babylon as an ally against Assyria."
 Consequently, "Hezekiah ends his long reign impoverished and ruling over only a tiny scrap of his former domain."

-Likewise, the Archaeological Study Bible says, "The presence of these riches' that Hezekiah shows to the Babylonians "indicates that this event took place before Hezekiah's payment of tribute to Sennacherib in 701 BC".
+Likewise, the Archaeological Study Bible says, "The presence of these riches' that Hezekiah shows to the Babylonians "indicates that this event took place before Hezekiah's payment of tribute to Sennacherib in 701 BCE".
 Again, "though the king's illness and the subsequent Babylonian mission are described at the end of the accounts of his reign, they must have occurred before the war with Assyria.

 Academic debate

 There has been considerable academic debate about the actual dates of the Israelite kings' reigns.
 Scholars have endeavored to synchronize the chronology of events in the Hebrew Bible with those derived from other external sources.
-In the case of Hezekiah, scholars have noted that the apparent inconsistencies are resolved by accepting the evidence that Hezekiah, like his predecessors for four generations in the kings of Judah, had a coregency with his father, and this coregency began in 729 BC.
+In the case of Hezekiah, scholars have noted that the apparent inconsistencies are resolved by accepting the evidence that Hezekiah, like his predecessors for four generations in the kings of Judah, had a coregency with his father, and this coregency began in 729 BCE.

 As an example of the reasoning that finds inconsistencies in calculations when co-regencies are a priori ruled out, 2 Kings 18:10 dates the fall of Samaria (the Northern Kingdom) to the 6th year of Hezekiah's reign.
-Albright has dated the fall of the Kingdom of Israel to 721 BC, while Thiele calculates the date as 723 BCE.
-If Albright's or Thiele's dating is correct, Hezekiah's reign would begin in 729 or 727 BC.
+Albright has dated the fall of the Kingdom of Israel to 721 BCE, while Thiele calculates the date as 723 BCE.
+If Albright's or Thiele's dating is correct, Hezekiah's reign would begin in 729 or 727 BCE.
 On the other hand, 2 Kings 18:13 states that Sennacherib invaded Judah in the 14th year of Hezekiah's reign.
-Dating based on Assyrian records date this invasion to 701 BC, and Hezekiah's reign would therefore begin in 716/715 BC.
+Dating based on Assyrian records date this invasion to 701 BCE, and Hezekiah's reign would therefore begin in 716/715 BCE.